Joao4569/farm_fresh/README.md

 This template will render a custom 404 error message to users when they try and access pages that do not exist for a better UX when navigating this site.

 ### Products Template

+This template extends the base template and allows the user to view lists of products including some details of the products, their prices and product images.
+The superuser will be able to edit or delete inventory items if logged on to this page.

+Contains the following:

+ - An overlay to cover the background image for a cleaner look and feel to the user.
+ - Sorting functionality so that the user my sort products by price, name or category.
+ - A product counter to show the user the number of products on the page for a better UX.
+ - The logic for how to display the products for various screen sizes giving the user the best possible UX.
+ - A button to return to the top of the screen, also for a good UX.
+ - The Javascript for the return to top button and the sorting functionality.

 ### Product Detail Template